 I really wanted to do this illustration I came up with last christmas I called ‘The Nutkraken’ for our cards this year, but even after drawing it all up properly, the idea was nixed by Lilly.

-drawing board post-it pad, I set about coming up with some other ideas, including this one I called ‘Santa and his Elvis’.
+Back at the drawing board post-it pad, I set about coming up with some other ideas, including this one I called ‘Santa and his Elvis’.
 This was nixed too:

 Eventually we came back to trying to reflect what happened in the past year, and decided that getting bicycles was probably the biggest thing.
 I put Santa on various bicycles, including some more conventional bikes like our own, and fancy racing bikes like my cat stickers, but his rotund nature meant he was best suited to a very upright cruiser bike.
 Here’s the final sketch, before tidying up: